Public consultation on draft Application Paper on the supervision of artificial intelligence

 - Transparency and explainability: this section sets out the need for AI outcomes to be explainable and tailored to the need of different stakeholders.

-- Fairness, ethics and redress: this section includes the need for fairness by design, monitoring of outcomes and adequate redress mechanisms.
+- Fairness, ethics and redress: this section includes the need for fairness-by-design, monitoring of outcomes and adequate redress mechanisms.
 It also highlights the need for supervisors and insurers to consider the broad societal impacts of granular risk pricing on the principle of risk pooling.